gonzalo123/tcp2http/README.md

 ## Transforming TCP sockets to HTTP with Go

 Sometimes we need to work with legacy applications.
 Legacy application that are hard to rewrite and hard to change.
 Imagine, for example, this application is sending raw TCP sockets to communicate with another process.
-Raw TCP sockets are fast but they have various problems, for example all data is sent in plain text over the network and withou authentication (if we don't implement one protocol).
+Raw TCP sockets are fast but they have various problems, for example all data is sent in plain text over the network and without authentication (if we don't implement one protocol).

 One solution is use https connections instead.
-We can also authenticate those requests with an Authenticatio Bearer.
+We can also authenticate those requests with an Authentication Bearer.
 For example I've created one simple http server with Python and Flask:

 ```python
 import logging